Shingles, herpes, chickenpox?

 Homeopathic medicine is beneficial in the treatment of shingles at every phase of the illness.
 Based on the philosophy that “likes cure likes” homeopathic practitioner chooses the most similar constitutional homeopathic remedy.
 If homeopath’s prescription is correct the reduction of the severity of pain may be reported by a patient in a matter of minutes after taking the first dose of remedy.
-In most successful cases homeopathic doctor gives to a patient one dose of medicine and if in a matter of hour or two the pain goes away completely treatment stops.
+In most successful cases homeopathic doctor gives to a patient one dose of medicine and if in a matter of an hour or two the pain goes away completely treatment stops.

 Depending on a phase of the illness different homeopathic remedies would be prescribed, but the effectiveness of the homeopathy for shingles treatment is high enough at every stage.

-Acupuncture for shingles treatment.
+Acupuncture for shingles treatment

 Another effective method of treatment for shingles is acupuncture.
 This ancient Chinese technique increases the capability of the immune system helping to fight the virus and at the same time, acupuncture is one of the best pain control methods that can significantly reduce the severity of the attack.
 Patients who take acupuncture first time in their life believe that needles will be inserted into the outbreak areas of the skin, however, that’s not true.
-The most important points in acupuncture are remote points and not local and if in case of non-shingles lower back pain we usually insert a few needles in the lower back part of the body in case of shingles skin eruption we don’t.
+The most important points in acupuncture are remote points and not local and if in the case of non-shingles lower back pain we usually insert a few needles in the lower back part of the body in case of shingles skin eruption we don’t.

-Spiritual treatment for shingles.
+Spiritual treatment for shingles

-Surprisingly, in our center we registered very good results from using Reiki healing as well as Cosmic Energy healing.
+Surprisingly, in our center, we registered very good results from using Reiki Healing as well as Cosmic Energy healing.
 These two techniques are based on replacing of damaged by virus bio-magnetic currents in patient’s body by the fresh, clean and healthy Qi energy taken by a practitioner from the Universe and passed to the organism of the treated individual.
 These two techniques usually grouped under the class of spiritual healings, however, we – energy healers believe that this is absolutely materialistic treatment and, what is more, important patients feel the energy that is transferred to their body by the healer.

 Any method that may reduce the severity of pain related to shingles must be considered.